For program contact information, please visit this website.

 The Master of Science in Chemical Engineering is normally pursued by students with a Bachelor of Science in Chemical Engineering or closely allied fields.
 Students wishing to pursue the master’s degree but with undergraduate educational backgrounds other than chemical engineering may be required to complete supplementary undergraduate coursework.
 These courses are in addition to the minimum course requirements.
 Students enrolled in the program are encouraged to seek guidance from their instructors and advisor regarding additional coursework that may supplement the graduate curriculum.

 Students originally admitted to the master’s degree program who wish to switch to the PhD program must petition the associate chair for graduate studies.
 If admission is granted, then the student must satisfy all the requirements of the doctoral degree program, including the requirements for doctoral candidacy.

 A minimum of 32 semester hours of academic work is required to qualify for the Master of Science degree in chemical engineering.

 If pursuing a thesis option, at least 8 semester hours of thesis credit must be included as part of these 32 semester hours of credits.
 In addition, each student pursuing a thesis option must enroll in the department’s seminar course for each semester they are working toward their degree.
-Students enrolled in the department’s seminar course are encouraged to participate in the seminar by providing a research presentation regarding their research project under the guidance of their advisor.
 The faculty advisor and the student establish the sequence of courses that students take to pursue the Master of Science in Chemical Engineering.

-If pursuing a nonthesis option, students must complete a minimum of 32 semester hours of course work and no enrollment in the seminar course is required.
+If pursuing a coursework option, students must complete a minimum of 32 semester hours of coursework and no enrollment in the seminar course is required.
 See required core courses and example elective courses for all graduate students.